neilang/NAMapKit/README.md

 When using this code please include the following attribution:

 **Includes NAMapKit code developed by [Neil Ang](http://neilang.com/), [Tony Arnold](http://thecocoabots.com/), [Daniel Doubrovkine](http://code.dblock.org/) and [Orta Therox](http://orta.github.io/).**

-Have an app on the AppStore that's using NAMapKit?
-[Add it to the wiki](https://github.com/neilang/NAMapKit/wiki).